 Starbucks (8K- 3/5)

-During the month of February, Starbucks China’s comparable store sales were down 78% versus the prior year, primarily due to temporary store closures, reduced operating hours, and severely reduced customer traffic.
-The sharpest decline in weekly comparable store sales occurred in the second week of February; however, as disclosed on February 27th, we are seeing early signs of a recovery with sequential improvements in weekly sales.
+During the month of February, Starbucks China’s comparable-store sales were down 78% versus the prior year, primarily due to temporary store closures, reduced operating hours, and severely reduced customer traffic.
+The sharpest decline in weekly comparable-store sales occurred in the second week of February; however, as disclosed on February 27th, we are seeing early signs of a recovery with sequential improvements in weekly sales.
 In the last fiscal week of February, relative to the prior week, average daily transactions per store improved 6% and total weekly gross sales in China grew 80%, reflecting the reopening of stores.
-In that last week, Starbucks China’s mobile orders accounted for approximately 80% of sales mix, with 30% Mobile Order & Delivery and 50% Mobile Order & Pay.
+In that last week, Starbucks China’s mobile orders accounted for approximately 80% of the sales mix, with 30% Mobile Order & Delivery and 50% Mobile Order & Pay.

 Walmart (Consumer Global and Retail Conference – 3/5)

 Answer – M. Brett Biggs: Yes.
 It’s — I think like a lot of other companies, I mean, we’re just — we’re watching this really closely.
-We’re — it wouldn’t surprise you, the first thing we’re concerned about is safety of associates and customers and making sure we’re doing the right thing.
+We’re — it wouldn’t surprise you, the first thing we’re concerned about is the safety of associates and customers and making sure we’re doing the right thing.
 In China, our stores, for the most part, have stayed open, which — the communities there need that, but it’s been challenging in China, and we talked about that a couple of weeks ago.
-The U.S. are starting to see more news, which I think everybody anticipated, and we’re just going to be really careful about it.
+The U.S. is starting to see more news, which I think everybody anticipated, and we’re just going to be really careful about it.

 From a supply chain standpoint, we haven’t seen major impacts.
 So not much different than I would have said a couple of weeks ago.
 I do think in ways, the work that our merchants did around tariffs over the last 12 to 18 months helped us think about some things differently that are probably paying off some now and how you think about supply chain differently.
 It does feel like — I’m reading the same things you are, but it does feel like China is starting to kind of come back to work, which will help from a factory standpoint.
 And we’ll just have to keep monitoring it day-to-day, week-to-week.
 We’re seeing, as you would expect, stock-up with customers on certain items, but not tremendous changes in customer behavior.
 Again just week-to-week, we’ll have to see how it transforms and we’ll have to keep people safe and continue to run the business efficiently as we can.